Inflect logo

 Natural Disaster Risk

-Uganda has a high overall risk profile, with a score of 5.7 out of 10, as of September 2025.
-The risk assessment indicates that while the country is not exposed to coastal or cyclonic events, operational continuity planning must account for other significant environmental and health-related hazards.
+Uganda has a High overall disaster risk profile, with an INFORM Risk score of 5.7 out of 10, as of September 2025.
+While the country is not exposed to coastal or cyclonic events, operators must plan for several specific environmental challenges.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business